Major Cineplex: Other businesses

 While movie theaters are Major Cineplex Group's core business, the company is heavily involved in the bowling alley, and the ice skating rink business, with a total of 245 lanes under its Blu-O brand.
 It also has 127 karaoke rooms, and 4 rinks under its Sub-Zero brand.
 The company also provide leases for retail space to outside tenants in its anchored shopping malls, it has total 48,828 sqm rental space in 2022.

 The company has also invested in California WOW Xperience Plc.
 (SET: CAWOW), the leading fitness center operator in Thailand.
 California WOW Xperience has 10 branches: eight in Bangkok, and one each in Pattaya and Chiang Mai.
 The company established California WOW Xperience due to foreign ownership rules for the wholly owned Asian subsidiary of 24 Hour Fitness, known as California Fitness.
 It has member swap agreements with both chains and holds a 36.75% stake in that venture.
 Consequently, California's Fitness Center branches are becoming part of Major Cineplex's developments.

 However, the company sold all of its CAWOW stock before it was terminated by SET in 2011.
 CAWOW's business was completely shut down that year.
 In 2012, the Anti-Money Laundering Offices (ALMO) began investigating CAWOW's business and found that 99% of the business cash flow (1,669 million baht) had been transferred from CAWOW to other nominees by Eric Mark Levine, the CEO of CAWOW.
 As a result, the business went bankrupt in 2013.
 The ALMO froze an 88-million-baht land plot in Phuket before it was transferred to a nominee, leading to a lawsuit between Eric and ALMO.

 After the shutdown of CAWOW, the old CAWOW team and Major Cineplex formed a new fitness club business under the WE brand.
 The concept behind WE is that it will not accept new members once the member list exceeds their branch limits.
-Currently, WE Fitness has 7 locations around Bangkok and Nonthaburi provinces.
+Currently, WE Fitness has 6 locations around Bangkok and Nonthaburi provinces.
 The 5 clubs under WE Fitness Society are Major Cineplex Ratchayothin, Major Cineplex Sukhumvit-Ekkamai, Major Cineplex Pinklao, Central The Esplanade, and the Esplanade Cineplex Khaerai.
-Additionally, there are 2 premium clubs under WE Signature: MarketPlace J-Avenue Thonglor and the Vie Hotel Bangkok Ratchathewi.
+Additionally, there are 1 premium club under WE Signature at the Vie Hotel Bangkok Ratchathewi.

 Major Cineplex is also have a ticketing service, Major Ticketing, which sold advance bookings for movies, as well as other events.
 However, it was merged with BEC-TERO's Thaiticketmaster in 2007.
 The merged entity is called Thai Ticket Major.
 Later in 2023, Major Cineplex was sold the 20% stake in Thai Ticket Major to Ticketmaster Europe which 20% remains.

 In 2008, Major Cineplex swapped 79.99% share in M Pictures Co.
 Ltd. with 146,920,114 shares or 40.81% in Traffic Corner Holdings Plc.
 (TRAF) at Bt1.84 per share, totaling Bt.270.3 million and subsequently renamed as M Pictures Entertainment Plc.
 (MPIC).
 M Pictures continued to co-owned with Major Cineplex until 2023 when the company is sold to popular musical artist, Khanngoen Nuanual.